This is an article in the series on Death, Eternal Life, and Eternal Torment.

-Conclusions relevant for other discussions include the folowing:
+Conclusions relevant for other discussions include the following:

 - The New Testament describes the fate of non-believers as total annihilation.

-- The death which the New Testament warns about is the second and irreversible death.
+- The death that the New Testament warns about is the second and irreversible death.

 - In the traditional view, “the evil ones … shall be made immortal – but only to be tormented in the everlasting fire” (Belgic Confession; article 37).